Sue’s Tech Kitchen has just announced the premier of Mission to Mars!, an immersive STEM adventure for kids ages 8-11.

 Sue’s Tech Kitchen is a tech-fueled wonderland for the mouth and the mind.
-Envisioned by bestselling author and serial entrepreneur Randi Zuckerberg, designed by a NASA scientist, and featuring technologies from all corners of the modern imagination, Sue's Tech Kitchen offers a STEM-inspired adventure for the whole family that empowers kids to engage with tomorrow’s technologies and revolutionizes family dining in the process.
+Envisioned by bestselling author and Zuckerberg Media founder and CEO Randi Zuckerberg, Sue's Tech Kitchen celebrates all corners of the modern imagination and offers STEM-inspired adventures that empower children of all backgrounds to engage with tomorrow’s technologies today.